Minimal Terracini loci in projective spaces: Minimally Terracini finite sets in

-As in every pencil of quadrics at least one is singular, {let $T$ be a quadric cone containing $Z$.} Call $o$ its vertex.
+Since in every pencil of quadrics at least one is singular, we can assume that $T$ is a quadric cone containing $Z$.
+Since $Q$ is general, we may take $T$ such that $T\ne Q$.
+Call $o$ its vertex.
 Every line $L$ such that $\deg (L\cap Z)\ge 3$ is contained in $T$ and any union of $2$ lines of $T$ is a reducible conic, because they contain $o$.
-Set $E:= Q\cap T$, where $Q$ is a general quadric containing $Z$.
-Since $E$ is the complete intersection of $2$ quadric surfaces, the adjunction formula gives $\omega _E\cong \Oo_E$.
-The Koszul complex of the equations of $Q$ and $T$ gives $h^0(\Oo_E)=1$. {Hence by duality we have $h^1(\Oo_E)=1$. }